SAE GRADES (Society of Automotive Engineers U.S.A.) FOR MOTOR OILS

 - CF-2 · For 2-stroke Diesel engines.

-MIL CLASSIFICATION – L (North American Military Specifications)
+MIL-SPEC CLASIFICATION: L (North American Military Specifications)

 - D · Series of standards for Heavy Diesel engines.

-ACEA CLASSIFICATION (Association of European Automobile Builders)
+ACEA CLASSIFICATION (Association of European Automobile Manufacturers)

-- E · Series of Standards for Heavy Diesel Engines.
+- E · Series of standards for Heavy Diesel engines.